smitmartijn/networkinsight-cookbook/manuscript/ch-introduction-to-vrni.md

 In 2018, VMware came out with a SaaS version which is hosted on their Cloud Services (<https://cloud.vmware.com>) infrastructure.
 The reasons for this are to simplify deployments and unburden organizations with upgrades or availability of the platform.
 VMware takes care of the upgrades and availability and you can simply consume the product.
 Capability-wise, the 2 are equal; they have the same features and same interface.
 Everything in this book pertains to both versions.

 The architectural components in the on-premises version and SaaS version are similar, they're only hosted in different locations.
-The chapter [Architecture]{#ch-architecture} goes deeply into the architecture of both versions, but here's a sneak peek: Network Insight consists out of collector nodes and platform nodes.
+The chapter [Architecture](#ch-architecture) goes deeply into the architecture of both versions, but here's a sneak peek: Network Insight consists out of collector nodes and platform nodes.
 The collectors talk to your infrastructure endpoints to collect data and the platform is the central data repository and it is your entry point (the user-interface).

 In the on-premises version, both components run on your own infrastructure (which can even be air-gapped) and you keep everything local.
 With the SaaS version, the collectors run locally (in order for them to connect to your infrastructure) and they send their data towards the cloud hosted platform nodes.

 This usually brings up 2 security questions; how is the data transferred and what exactly is stored in the cloud?
-Stay tuned for details on the transfer in the [Architecture]{#ch-architecture} chapter, but let's have a look at what data is stored inside the platform.
+Stay tuned for details on the transfer in the [Architecture](#ch-architecture) chapter, but let's have a look at what data is stored inside the platform.

 Collectors look at data center infrastructure equipment (switches, routers & firewalls) configuration like firewall rules and switchport configurations, virtual workload environments for virtual machines, network traffic flow data (optional but valuable) where source, destination and protocol are recorded.
 Of the virtual machines the metadata is recorded (network settings, hostname, OS type, etc.) and cross-linking is done between the different data types.
 For instance, a network flow can have a VM tagged to it if the VM was either the source or destination of the flow.